robertcheeseman/robertcheeseman/README.md

 Some of my other interests include:
 - Audio Engineering
 - Playing Guitar and Bass
-- Travel (27 Countries and counting!)
+- Travel/Touring (27 Countries and counting!)
 - Snowboarding
 - Collecting vinyl records
 - Concerts/Shows